Find a Law Firm

 Find an Approved Solicitor on the Britannia Conveyancing Panel

-My uncle passed away six months ago and as sole heir and executor was left the house.
-The house had a relatively small loan remaining of approximately £5k.
-I want to have the title changed into my name whilst I re-mortgage to Britannia , pay off the mortgage etc. Is this possible?
+My grandfather passed away last year and as sole heir and executor was left the house.
+The house had a small mortgage left on it of around £8000.
+I want to have the title changed into my name whilst I re-mortgage to Britannia , pay off the mortgage etc. Is this allowed?

 If you intend to re-mortgage then Britannia will insist on your using a conveyancer on the Britannia conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Britannia conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Britannia mortgage is registered as a charge at the Land Registry.